-AHAT 5120 Research-Directed Study I (1:0:3) Completion of a research project including preparation of a manuscript suitable for publication in the sports healthcare literature.
+AHAT 5120 Research-Directed Study I (1:0:3) Progression on the student's research project including a working draft of a manuscript suitable for publication in the sports healthcare literature.
 Course requirements include a literature review and demonstration of satisfactory progress as determined by the student's project advisor.
+The job application process, cover letter and resume writing, and interviewing skills are also discussed.